-Connell Company believes that one of the most important aspects of material handling is safety in the workplace.
+Connell Material Handling believes that one of the most important aspects of material handling is safety in the workplace.
 In fact, the Occupational Safety and Health Administration (OSHA) mandates you, the employer, to certify that all of your employees are trained to operate the vehicles in your fleet they use.

 Keep your workplace operating smoothly, prevent forklift accidents, and avoid hefty fines by ensuring all employees have the training they need to work confidently, efficiently, and safely.

-While Connell Company can’t certify your employees, we do offer products and services that provide the training necessary for your employees to safely operate your equipment.
+While Connell Material Handling can’t certify your employees, we do offer products and services that provide the training necessary for your employees to safely operate your equipment.
 Whether it’s for first-time training or providing a refresher for re-certification, these solutions can help your employees keep the workplace safer.

 Our Operator Safety Program allows Connell Company to administer OSHA-required training to one or all of your employees.
 We offer onsite training focused on the equipment your company uses, in whatever capacity your company is using it.*